Back to all articles

 Long-Term Residence Permit (Uzun Dönem İkamet İzni)

-• Available after 8 years of legal residence
+• Available after 8 years of continuous legal residence

 • Indefinite validity, no renewal required

-• Requires a job offer from a Turkish employer
+For foreigners with a job offer from a Turkish employer.

-• Employer applies to the Ministry of Labor
+• Employer (Turkish entity) applies to the Ministry of Labor (Çalışma Bakanlığı)

-• Quota: 1 foreign employee per 5 local staff
+• Foreign employee quota: max 1 foreign worker per 5 local staff (exceptions possible)

 Turkish Citizenship by Investment